galvandaniel/sand-sim/README.md

 The panel in the topleft represents your currently selected element.

-Press q to quit the app.
+Press ESC to quit the app.

 ### Command-Line Arguments